paloukari/NIH-Chest-X-rays-Classification/README.md

 ```

 >Note: Get your Kaggle credentials from the Kaggle account page -> **Create New API Token**.
-This is neeed to download the data.
+This is needed to download the data.

 ## 4. Launch an `chest_x_rays_dev` Docker container